polyphene/docs.holium.org/docs/contributing/hip.md

 # Holium Improvement Proposal

-An Holium Improvement Proposal (HIP) is a design document providing information to the Holium community, or describing a new feature for Holium or its processes or environment.
+A Holium Improvement Proposal (HIP) is a design document providing information to the Holium community, or describing a new feature for Holium or its processes or environment.
 The HIP should provide a concise technical specification of the feature and a rationale for the feature.
 The HIP author is responsible for building consensus within the community and documenting dissenting opinions.

-An HIP can go through 5 different phases:
+A HIP can go through 5 different phases:

 ![HIP States](/img/hip/states.png)

 **Draft**

-The first formally tracked stage of an HIP in development.
+The first formally tracked stage of a HIP in development.
 A Pull Request is opened on the HIP repository by a person.
 Then, the HIP is merged by a maintainer  into the HIP repository.

 Maintainers are initially members of the Polyphene team, the circle of maintainers will be extended